ahmedhosny/equate/README.md

 # cameno-eq

-This project is browser-based utility to align and compare stl files.
+This project is browser-based utility to align and compare stl files and can be found here: http://equate.mecano.io

 The first step involves applying rigid transformation (translation and rotation only) on the subject .stl to align it with the reference .stl.
 This is done by picking 3 points on both the reference and subject models